Solar powered generator upgrade can be unnecessarily expensive; do your planning properly and get it right the first time.

 The MPPT increases the efficiency of your whole system; do your planning so you do not have to do a solar powered generator upgrade.

-The Maximum Power Point Tracking regulates the charging of the batteries; without it, you would cook the cells if you went on holiday.
-Three to five kilowatts of PV panels will rapidly fill your capacity in the morning, and then that energy needs to be controlled and managed; it's the job of the MPPT.
-Don't upgrade yours; go straight to 60 amps, and then a second if you need it.
+The Maximum Power Point Tracking controller regulates the charging of the batteries; without it, you would cook the cells if you went on holiday.
+Three to five kilowatts of PV panels will rapidly fill your capacity in the morning and then that energy needs to be managed; it is the job of the MPPT.
+Don't upgrade yours; go straight to 60 amps and then a second if you need it.

 The MPPT tracks the most efficient combination of volts and amps coming from the PV panels for charging your batteries; it increases the output from the array by about 30 percent, depending on a huge number of factors.
 You can't do without it.

-I haven't questioned my guru but he recommends you don't do a solar powered generator upgrade to a 100A MPPT, but rather two of these regulators.
+I have not questioned my guru but he recommends you don't do a solar powered generator upgrade to a 100A MPPT but rather two of these regulators should you want arrays facing different directions; as I have.

 That I have done since the west facing solar panels have been added; they took me over sixty amps.
-Now we have enough energy to power up the electric oven, my electric lawnmower and even the thicknesser planer in the workshop.
+Now we have enough energy to power up the oven, my electric lawnmower and even the thicknesser-planer in the workshop.
 They have provided the extra needed in the late afternoon.

-There is one exception; west or east facing solar panels will be producing a very different voltage in the early morning or late afternoon; they simply have to be on a separate MPPT.
-Unless you plan to have a large array facing east or west, which I don't recommend, the 20A would be adequate.
+There is one exception; west or east facing solar panels will be producing very different voltages in the early morning or late afternoon; they simply have to be on separate MPPTs.

-3 x 310W = 930W of west facing panels.
-Divide by 48V and you'll get a maximum of 19.3 amps.
+For example you may have 3 x 545W = 1450 watts of west-facing panels.
+Divide by 48V and you'll get a maximum of 30.2 amps.
 The 20A MPPT would be adequate.
-I simply have no more space on that roof so I cannot upgrade further in any case; I wouldn't want to anyway.
+I simply have no more space on that roof so I cannot upgrade further in any case.

 The decision to upgrade your solar system is never simple; it's costly and integrating with your existing hardware can provide a challenge.